elecnix/ai-effort-regulation/README.md

 - **Reflects Continuously**: Periodically analyzes past conversations to generate deeper insights
 - **Learns from History**: Accesses all previous interactions to provide follow-up analysis

+### Energy as Effort Quota

+The energy level represents the AI's "effort quota" - a finite resource that must be managed wisely:

+- **Primary Goal**: Maintain operational energy (>0%) to handle work and respond to inputs
+- **Avoid Deadlock**: Energy should NOT get stuck at 0% - this prevents the system from working
+- **Work Focus**: The goal is to GET WORK DONE, not to maintain high energy levels
+- **Sustainable Operation**: Any average energy above 0% is acceptable as long as work continues
+- **Smart Recovery**: Use await_energy proactively before hitting 0% to prevent deadlock
+- **Responsive System**: Must maintain enough energy to handle conversations and unsnooze events

 ## 🏗️ Architecture

 ```